CATEM1NAL/APyday-2/FAQ.md

 3. You can now connect to any other lobby in the same multiworld!

 ## How do I see my current skills/perks/stat boosts?
-Go to Options > Mod Keybinds > Criminal Dawn Upgrades.
+Go to `Options > Mod Keybinds > Criminal Dawn Upgrades`.
 Set the key to whatever you want, and now you can see a list of your upgrades at any time!

 ## How many upgrades do I get in a playthrough?